Search

 Crop Monitoring

 The yield and quality of important crops such as rice and wheat determine the stability of food security.
 Traditionally, crop growth monitoring mainly relies on subjective human judgment and is not timely or accurate.
-Computer Vision applications allow to continuously and non-destructively monitor plant growth and the response to nutrient requirements.
+Computer Vision applications allow us to continuously and non-destructively monitor plant growth and the response to nutrient requirements.

 Compared with manual operations, the real-time monitoring of crop growth by applying computer vision technology can detect the subtle changes in crops due to malnutrition much earlier and can provide a reliable and accurate basis for timely regulation.